Operation USA

-Operation USA (also known as OpUSA, Operation California, or OpCal) is a non profit humanitarian organization supporting health, education and relief programs at home and abroad in order to help children and families recover and thrive in the wake of disasters.
-Working with grassroots community organizations, OpUSA strives to help the most overlooked and under-served communities.
-It is exclusively privately funded, receiving no assistance from the United States federal government.
-OPUSA had a revenue of over $2.6 million in fiscal year 2019, and since 1979 has delivered more than $400 million in aid to 100 countries.
+Operation USA (also known as OpUSA, Operation California, or OpCal) is a non-profit humanitarian organization supporting health, education, and relief programs at home and abroad.
+The Organization is privately funded, receiving no assistance from the United States federal government.
+OPUSA had a revenue of over $2.6 million in the fiscal year 2019, and since 1979 has delivered more than $400 million in aid to 100 countries.

 Awards and affiliations

 Operation USA was part of the International Campaign to Ban Landmines in 1997 when it won the Nobel Peace Prize.
-Operation California was also the winner of the 1983 President's Volunteer Action Award.
-Operation USA has been named one of America's Best 100 Charities by Worth Magazine and, in October 2008, was named the top-rated "exclusively privately funded charity in the U.S." by Charity Navigator.
-Operation USA collaborated with NASA's Jet Propulsion Laboratory and the US National Laboratories at Lawrence Livermore and Los Alamos to develop new approaches to land mine detection, is a member of InterAction, and is an AlertNet news partner.
-In 2014 Operation USA's CEO Richard M. Walden received the Honeywell Hometown Hero Award from the Honeywell Corp.
+Operation California was the winner of the 1983 President's Volunteer Action Award.
+Operation USA has been named one of "America's Best 100 Charities" by Worth Magazine, and in October 2008, was named the top-rated "exclusively privately funded charity in the U.S." by Charity Navigator.
+Operation USA collaborated with NASA's Jet Propulsion Laboratory, Lawrence Livermore National Laboratory, and Los Alamos National Laboratory to develop new approaches to land mine detection.
+Operation USA is a member of InterAction and Reuters AlertNet as a news partner.
+In 2014, Operation USA's CEO Richard M. Walden received the Honeywell Hometown Hero Award from the Honeywell Corp.